What is enterprise sales, and why should it matter to you?

 A typical enterprise sales cycle is more complex when compared to traditional sales, often stretching to six months or more.

-To simplify this process, you’ll have to break down the longer sales cycle into smaller milestones.
+To simplify this process, you must break down the longer sales cycle into smaller milestones.
 Then, measure your progress continuously.

 Multiple Stakeholders Involved

 Each stakeholder may have different priorities, perspectives, and requirements.
-This makes it necessary for sales professionals to understand and address their specific needs and concerns.
+This makes it necessary for sales professionals to understand and address each of their needs and concerns.

 To be successful in enterprise sales, you’ll have to identify all the stakeholders involved in the purchasing decision and understand their requirements.